 Monitors and maintains positive outcome measures as defined by the license regulations and agency quality assurance processes.
 Insures program compliance through the timely and accurate reporting of data both internally and externally as needed.

-Consults with the Senior Director-Residential Services, Psychiatrist and other medical staff members regarding medical and mental health needs regarding risk management.
+Consults with the Senior Director-Adult Residential Services regarding medical and mental health needs regarding risk management.

 Collaborates, with the Agency Leadership team, for implementing new or revised programming in compliance with the mission and vision of Gilead.